Displaying 1-12 of 140 results found

 Fact Sheet

-The Supplemental Nutrition Assistance Program (SNAP) — known as CalFresh in California — is the largest federal food assistance program for families with low incomes.
-On average, nearly 5 million Californians received CalFresh benefits each month in 2022.
-While CalFresh participation varied across the state, around one-quarter of the population in three congressional districts depended … ContinuedHealth & Safety Net -
+The Supplemental Nutrition Assistance Program (SNAP) — known as CalFresh in California — is the state’s most powerful tool to fight hunger.
+CalFresh provides modest monthly assistance to over 5 million Californians with low incomes to purchase food.
+While CalFresh participation varies across the state, in nearly three-quarters of congressional districts, over 1 in 10 … ContinuedFederal PolicyHealth & Safety Net -

 Report